 Women who wish to get pregnant should not try to conceive for at least 4 months after their last treatment.1

 It is not yet known whether belimumab causes birth defects or miscarriage in pregnant women.
 Scientists do know that it crosses the placenta, especially in the third trimester, and impacts the immune system of fetuses and babies born to monkeys.
-Researchers also do not know how belimumab impacts babies fed breast milk in mothers taking the drug.1
+Researchers also do not know how belimumab impacts babies fed breast milk by mothers taking the drug.1

 For more information, read the full prescribing information of belimumab (Benlysta).